Ty France Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.
+- The Tigers pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Tigers have a 4.51 team ERA that ranks 22nd across all league pitching staffs.
+- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.51).

 © 2023 Data Skrive.
 All rights reserved.